 Restaurants and the hospitality industry in general, are facing an incredibly tough time ahead so by supporting your favourite restaurants, pubs and bars you’ll help them be able to stay open.
-Some restaurants have already temporarily closed or are pivoting to focus more on delivery – and we have a separate article on our favourite dishes on demand – while others are offering incentives and initiatives to encourage diners to eat in.
-Lots of restaurants sell epic merchandise, so if you ever wanted to rep your fave spot, now is the time.
+Some restaurants and bars have pivoted to focus more on delivery – see our faves here – while other venues are offering incentives and running fundraising initiatives to keep afloat.

 You may not be able to eat at your fave restaurants right now but you can still support them by buying their cookbooks.
 And we’re pretty sure that attempting the dishes will only make you appreciate the restaurants even more.
 If you’re missing great Indian food, have go at home with the Dishoom and Kricket books; go big and bold with recipes from Black Axe Mangal or classic with Quality Chop House; recreate your fave brunch with a little help from Caravan; pimp your homemade sarnies with some tips from Max’s Sandwich Shop; and do Turkish at home with Oklava.